Document

 Luxury Tax Explained With an Example

-Say, Varun and his family go on a vacation to a resort and stayed there over the weekend.
-The hotel management will then have to provide the necessary services such as accommodation, food and more.
-While vacating the resort, Varun will be charged a bill that includes luxury tax for facilities like the rooms, but not on the food they provided.
+Say Varun and his family go on vacation to a resort and stay there over the weekend.
+The hotel management will then have to provide the necessary services such as accommodation, food, and more.
+While vacating the resort, Varun will be charged a bill that includes luxury tax for facilities like the rooms but not on the food they provided.

 Where is Luxury Tax Applicable?

-Luxury Taxes was under the purview of almost all State Luxury Acts.
-Taking the example of the State of Karnataka, the following are applicable under Luxury Tax.
+Luxury Taxes are under the purview of almost all State Luxury Acts.
+Taking the State of Karnataka as an example, the following are applicable under Luxury Taxes.

 • The services provided to the members of a club such as deposit, fee, donation or any other charges as mandated by the State